Seedmanc/Tumblr-image-sorter/README.md

 * Add support for infinite scroll

-Will probably have to hook on the post retrieval even or something.
+Will probably have to hook on the post retrieval events or something.
 Oh the glitches.

 * Add ability to enter new tags in addition to editing existing, plus implement propagation of changes among images of same post.

 This will help when a large photoset has no tags, rendering the script (and the post) useless.
 Dunno how to make that propagation live across tabs though.

+### Challenges

 * Make simplified generalized version without translation capabilities for use cases with English-only tags.

 Will have to think of a way to store folder lists more efficiently than in an object.

+* Make a no-flash version, depending entirely on HTML5 and *monkey API for its functionality

+Should ensure support for pages with inbuilt flash content, which currently prevents the script from working.

 ## Future possibilities
 * Add a third script which would create and show a statistics page about information collected over time.
 For example, it would track the amount of images collected to every folder as well as the most saved tags without a folder and make suggestions about creating a directory for that particular tag.
 Perhaps such a page would also be able to have a more functional GUI than the one the GET script has to offer.